Sjlver/sosp2015-notes/history_day/10rise_of_the_cloud.md

 - task = VM
 - task = Container (a bit more lightweight, at the process level)

-Scheduler needs to place these tasks on physical machines, while satisfying task requirements and handling machine failures.
+The scheduler needs to place these tasks on physical machines, while satisfying task requirements and handling machine failures.

 Many systems:
-- Borg
+- Google's Borg
 - Apache Mesos
 - Kubernetes
+- ...

 Tension between multiplexing resources and performance isolation.
 Sharing leads to unpredictable performance.
 In particular, it's very important to control tail